razoumov/chapel/chapel.md

 Explain how parallelism and locality are orthogonal things in Chapel => four examples.

 - *for* is a serial loop to iterate over a range (forall i in 1..100 { some statements; })
-- *coforall* creates a new task for each iteration (run in random order!), the execution of the parent task will not continue until all the children sync up
+- *coforall* creates a new task for each iteration (run in quasi-random order!), the execution of the parent task will not continue until all the children sync up
 - *forall* creates only a "reasonable" number of tasks, i.e. one per available core, unless overwritten by "--dataParTasksPerLocale=..." at runtime; again, the execution of the parent task will not continue until all the children sync up